Dogstudio/highway/README.md

 });
 ```

-Last but not least, you might want to use the same transition for all the pages across your website.
+Finally you might want to use the same transition for all the pages across your website.
 This is possible by adding a `default` key to your transitions list.
 When you do so for each page **Highway** will look for a transition in the list related to your `router-view` name and fallback to the `default` one if none is found.

 ```javascript
 // [...]